dvk65/inland-flooding/README.md

 - This command includes the following steps:
     - download high-water marks from USGS STN Flood Event Data Portal in JSON format and convert it into a Pandas DataFrame;
-    - execute necessary preprocessing steps and save the modified dataset.
+    - execute necessary preprocessing steps and save the modified dataset as **df_stn_mod.csv**.

 #### High-water levels from real-time gauge data
-The real-time water levels of gauges from [USGS National Water Information System](https://waterdata.usgs.gov/nwis) provide an additional source for flood events.
+[USGS National Water Information System](https://waterdata.usgs.gov/nwis) is another source for flood event data by extracting real-time gauge water levels above the moderate flood stage. allows users to extract provide an additional source for flood events.
 While the primary dataset for flood events is the STN flood event data, this dataset is included to collect additional Sentinel-2 imagery during flood events.
 Also, the flood event observations from this dataset provide a means to cross-reference the STN flood event data, providing a more comprehensive analysis.

 In this project,  when the water level of a gauge is above the moderate flood stage, it's considered as a flood event observation.
 To collect and preprocess gauge water levels above the [moderate flood stage](https://www.weather.gov/aprfc/terminology#:~:text=Moderate%20Flooding), use the following command (estimated runtime: 30-40 minutes):
 ```
 make gauge
 ```

-- Collecting gauge water levels above the moderate flood stage includes three steps:
+- This command includes the following steps:
-    - collect NWSLI identifiers and descriptions for the gauges from NOAA.
-    - identify the corresponding usgsid for each gauge and gather flood-related information, including flood stage thresholds and flood impacts.
-    - collect real-time water levels using usgsid and compare them against the flood stage thresholds to identify observations where levels exceed the moderate flood stage.
+    - collect real-time gauge water levels above the moderate flood stage;
-- The date range for collecting water level is from 2017-03-28 (start of Sentinel-2 Level-2A imagery availability) to 2024-05-23 (initial data collection date)
+    - execute necessary preprocessing steps and save the modified dataset as **df_gauge_mod.csv**.

+**Note**:
-- For clarity, the dataset detailing gauge water levels above the moderate flood stage is referred to as the "high-water level" dataset.
+- For simplicity, the dataset detailing gauge water levels above the moderate flood stage is referred to as the "high-water level" dataset.
-- The high-water level dataset includes 218 observations and 9 attributes.

-The ready-to-use datasets are available [here](https://drive.google.com/drive/folders/1QHi26bRnB58R46VIkkpXLiby3xe0nm_W?usp=sharing).

 ### Step 2: Analyze and prepare the collected flood event data
 After collecting STN high-water mark data and gauge high-water level data, an analysis is conducted to: